RobotCasserole1736/RobotCasserole1736.github.io/README.md

 Each slide should have the following format:

 ```
-  - big_caption: Overlay text in big bold letters
+  - big_caption: Professional Mentorship
-    small_caption: Overlay text in smaller letters
-    image: image to be displayed as the slide.
+    small_caption: Mechanical, CAD, Software, Electrical, Business
+    image: assets/img/mainPageSlider/slide3.jpg
 ```

+Where
+  * `big_caption` is the big bold text in the top of the caption box
+  * `small_caption` is the not-as-big text at the bottom of the caption box
+  * `image` is the image that should be displayed.

 Images must have a 311:100 aspect ratio to display properly, and be as high of resolution as possible.
 These special images should saved to the `assets/img/mainPageSlider` folder.

 ## Adding/Modifying Front Page Info & Links